sonjamichelle/opensim/PHYSICS_MESHING_REALITY.md

 # Physics Meshing in OpenSim

-## Myths, Realities, and Operational Tradeoffs
+## Compatibility, Tradeoffs, and Operational Reality

-### Purpose of This Document

-This document exists to correct a long-standing and frequently repeated misconception in the OpenSim ecosystem:

-> “You must use ubODEMeshmerizer for correct physics.”

-That statement is **false**, **misleading**, and **operationally harmful** when presented without context.

-Physics behavior in OpenSim is not determined by a single component.
-It is the result of an **interaction chain** involving multiple subsystems, configuration choices, and content quality.

-This document explains what actually matters, what does not, and why blanket recommendations are dangerous.

 ---

-## The Simplified Myth

-The claim usually appears in some variation of:

-- “ubODEMeshmerizer is required”

-- “Meshmerizer is broken”

-- “Bullet physics only works correctly with ubODEMeshmerizer”

-These statements are typically made:

-- Without specifying the use case

-- Without considering region scale

-- Without considering content quality

-- Without acknowledging configuration context

-They are often repeated by users troubleshooting **unrelated problems**.
+## Purpose of This Document

+This document clarifies persistent misconceptions regarding physics meshers in OpenSim, particularly the repeated claim that **ubODEMeshmerizer is required** for ubODE physics or that alternative meshers are incompatible.

+The intent is to replace assumption-based guidance with **verifiable, code-backed facts**, and to document how physics behavior in OpenSim actually emerges from system interactions rather than single configuration choices.

+This document does not prescribe a specific configuration.
+It describes observable behavior, architectural separation, and operational tradeoffs.

 ---

+## Summary of Findings

+- ubODE physics does **not** require ubODEMeshmerizer

+- Meshmerizer is **compatible** with ubODE physics

+- No code-level enforcement exists requiring a specific mesher

+- Claims of incompatibility originate from documentation drift, not behavior

+- Mesher choice affects collision fidelity and performance, not engine viability

+---

-## Reality: Physics Is a System, Not a Toggle
+## Physics Is a System, Not a Toggle

-Physics behavior in OpenSim is influenced by **at least** the following components:
+Physics behavior in OpenSim is the result of interactions between multiple components, including:

 1. Physics engine